kakisoft/slides/accounting-for-engineers/slide.md

 <br>

-It is most import point.
+It is most important point.

 ---

 ## basic idea of accounting

-There is many accounting title
+There are many accounting titles. for example
-for example ...

  * Checking accounts
  * Finished goods